Skip to Main Content

-Although research data management (RDM) is not yet part of (advanced) student research practice, it's an important topic with increasing relevance for academics.
-Due to recent examples of researchers commiting fraud by falsifying or manipulating research data this topic has attracted a lot of attention.
+Research data management (RDM) is an important topic with increasing relevance for academics.
+Due to recent examples of researchers committing fraud by falsifying or manipulating research data, this topic has attracted a lot of attention.
 These examples of fraud resulted in a Taskforce Scientific Integrity at the EUR, which recommended the introduction of research data management for researchers.
-For students it has led to stricter supervision and attention to plagiarism.
+For students, it has led to stricter supervision and attention to plagiarism.

 Watch the video to learn more: The what, why and how of data management planning (5:31).